Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Linear Regression, Logistic Regression

-- Data Classification and classifier evaluation
+- Data Classification, Bagging and Boosting, classifiers evaluation

-- Clustering and cluster validation
+- Clustering and clustering validation

 - Recommendation Systems